bcgov/platform-developer-docs/grant-user-access-openshift.md

 ---
 title: Grant user access in OpenShift

+slug: grant-user-access-openshift

 description: Describes how to get users access to OpenShift.

 keywords: OpenShift, access, access request, new user

-page purpose: Describes how users get access or revoke access to OpenShift and the prerequisites.
+page_purpose: Describes how users get access or revoke access to OpenShift and the prerequisites.

 audience: developer, technical lead

 author: Jonathan Bond

-content owner: Cailey Jones
+content_owner: Cailey Jones
 ---

 # Grant user access in OpenShift